 While at Miami Law, he was a student representative to the Curriculum Committee and also a member of the Orientation Committee, the Entertainment and Sports Law Society, and the Student Ambassadors.
 During law school, he interned as a law clerk for Judge Valerie Manno-Schurr in the civil division of Miami-Dade County Circuit Court.
 In law school Mr. Levy earned honors in litigation skills trial class and is interested in civil litigation and sports and entertainment law.

 Vaishali Desai is in her second year as a Post-Graduate Student Service Fellow at Miami Law.
 Vaishali graduated cum laude from the University of Miami School of Law in Spring 2012.
-Born and raised in southern California, Vaishali earned a Bachelor's of Science in Anthropology and a minor in Spanish from the University of California, Los Angeles.
+Born and raised in southern California, Vaishali earned a Bachelor’s of Science in Anthropology and a minor in Spanish from the University of California, Los Angeles.
 Vaishali traveled from one coast to the other to pursue a legal career.

-During her law school career, Vaishali served as the Editor-in-Chief of the Psychology, Public Policy, and Law Journal.
+During her time as a student at Miami Law, Vaishali served as the Editor-in-Chief of the Psychology, Public Policy, and Law Journal.
 She also interned with Legal Services of Greater Miami, the Health and Elder Law Clinic, and the Medical-Legal Interdisciplinary Clinic.
 During the academic year, she interned with Judge Robin Faber in the Eleventh Judicial Circuit Court.
 In the summer of 2011, she worked as a legal intern for Justice Ricky Polston at the Florida Supreme Court in Tallahassee, Florida.
 Within the law school, Vaishali was involved in the Student Ambassador program and the Books and Buddies program.
-Vaishali is interested in civil litigation, including Real Property Law, Labor Law, and Family Law.

 Emily Horowitz is in her second year as a Post-Graduate Student Service Fellow at UM Law.
 Emily graduated cum laude from the University of Miami School of Law in Spring 2012.
 Emily earned her Bachelor's and Master's degrees from the University of Miami.
 Prior to starting law school, Emily served as an AmeriCorps volunteer for two years and worked in the University of Miami Athletics Department.
 While in law school, Emily clerked for the Honorable John J. O'Sullivan, worked at Kozyak, Tropin & Throckmorton and Jackson Lewis LLP, and was a Certified Legal Intern at the Miami-Dade Public Defender's Office.